corite/qcal/README.md

 ### Displaying appointments

-This simply displays all appointments from today to next month:
+This simply displays all appointments for the next x days (configured in config.json):

     qcal